distolma/storeon-observable/README.md

 export const epics = combineEpics([epic]);
 ```

-Connect all epics to the Storeon using the `storeon-observable` middleware
+Create store and pass `epics` to the `createEpicMiddleware` function.
+It will connect all epics to the Storeon using the `storeon-observable` middleware

 #### `store.js`
 ```javascript